Empire Theory, Part I: Competitive Landscape

 The oil industry might have the ability to offer positive resources in the form of financial or legal support for the congressman.
 Their purpose for competing in the political landscape being favorable legislation for their industry.
 The social justice movement might be able to mount a campaign against the congressman, attacking their character.
 Their purpose being social reform, perhaps through legislation.

-In the competitive scenario laid out it would only makes sense for an unpopular or weak congressman to go with social justice, and only temporarily, since all they can offer is to stay their hand, while the oil industry can provide useful resources, that improves the congressman’s long term position.
+In the competitive scenario laid out it would only make sense for an unpopular or weak congressman to go with social justice, and only temporarily, since all the social justice movement can offer is to stay its hand, while the oil industry can provide useful resources that improve the congressman’s long term position.

 Empires are domains of competition, and domains of competition tend to be empires; empires are always domains of competition in which players are competing for power, and domains of competition almost always have coordinating mechanisms binding the competitors together (for example, competitors in the oil industry coordinating to defeat clean-air legislation).

 The term “landscape” provides a useful metaphor for thinking about these domains of competition.
 You can think of the terrain of a strategic landscape as being determined by the competitors and their relative power.
 Imagine yourself standing on a precipice overlooking a strategic landscape of a university.
 You see rolling hills off to the left, some of which are larger than others, representing the heads of the various humanities’ departments.
 In the middle is a tower mountain representing the central administration, upon which there is a high rocky outcrop representing the president of the university.
 The landscape is not static, but dynamic, with the terrain shifting as players make moves and gain or lose power.
 If you want to compete in this strategic landscape, you will have to navigate it, taking into account the powers of the other players in determining your path, your competitive strategy.
 The same goes for the other competitors.